GitCat3/FlipperBot/README.md

 # FlipperBot
- A Bot I wrote to show how many flippers have been shipped and recieved, using my own custom made FlippApi!
+ A Bot I wrote to show how many flippers have been shipped and recieved, using my own custom made FlipApi!